adamperlis/dreamprojects/wp-content/themes/understrap/README.md

 - Go to ~/code/dreamprojects/wp-content/themes/understrap
 - Run `gulp watch -bs`
 - Load `localhost` in browser.
+- If you encounter a "Primordials Error" its likely because of an incompatability with the latest version of node.
+Try switching node versions to `nvm use 11.0.0`

 ## Deployment
 - Go to ~/code/dreamprojects/wp-content/themes/understrap